RYANCOAL9999/MLAPI/Java/quotes/Readme.md

-# Java is not working GRPC with this Project on Apple Macbook M1 Computer.
+# Java Is Not Working GRPC With This Project On Apple Macbook M1 Computer.
 It is no solution on build the grpc java file when I try to call command on terminal with auto generated or downloaded protoc-gen-grpc-java exec file.

-# Maven Quick start Spring Boot3:
+# Maven Quick Start Spring Boot3:
 https://github.com/awslabs/aws-serverless-java-container/wiki/Quick-start---Spring-Boot3

 # Start Servless Project: